orest-d/quals/doc/quantile_regression.md

 $$
 Thus we need to solve
 $$\sum_s (2+3c\varepsilon_s)\varepsilon_sX_{sk}=0.$$
-For $c=0$ we get the simple linear least squares, but what makes the difference is the term besides $c$:
+For $c=0$ we get the simple linear least squares.
+What differentiates the cubic fitness from the ordinary least squares  is the term besides $c$:
 $$
 \sum_s \varepsilon_s^2X_{sk} = \sum_s \left(\sum_i X_{si}a_i - y_s\right)^2X_{sk}
 $$